In this guide, we want to teach you How To Install Winget on Windows 10.

 The Winget command line tool is the Windows Package Manager launched by Microsoft.
 It enables you to discover, install, upgrade, remove and configure applications on Windows 10 computers.
 This tool is the command line tool client interface to the Windows Package Manager service.

-Install Winget on Windows 10
+Steps To Install Winget on Windows 10

 In this tutorial, you will learn to install and use the Winget package manager for Windows Client.

-There are two ways to install Winget:
+There are two ways to install it:

 - From the Microsoft Store.